We may earn a commission if you make a purchase from the links on this page.

-Samsung Galaxy S20 Ultra, S20 Plus and S20 smart notification light switch
+Samsung Galaxy smart notification light trigger words

 Tap Lighting style to customize the color, effects, width, transparency and duration of the Edge lighting.

 Tap Show Edge lighting to choose whether it replaces notification pop-ups when the screen is on/off/both.

-- Tap Choose apps to pick those applications that can activate Edge lighting when a notification is received.
+Tap Choose apps to pick those applications that can activate Edge lighting when a notification is received.

 Tap Done when finished.